"Any situation that would reduce a character's head to the consistency of chunky salsa dip is fatal, regardless of other rules."

 Western RPG Aces & Eights also contains a myriad of damage charts detailing how a character can bite the big one instantaneously.

-Conspicuously averted in Spirit Of The Century where the GM is advised not to do these kinds of things in the first place because "Roll or die!" isn't very fun.
+Conspicuously absent in Spirit Of The Century where the GM is advised not to do these kinds of things in the first place because "Roll or die!" isn't very fun.
 Still, long falls into spikes or lava are assumed to do this, you're just expected not to fall in the first place.
 (Or at least be genre savvy enough to do it out of sight of the other PCs; the Death Defiance stunt even guarantees survival in this case as long as the character has at least one fate point left.)

 Rifts uses a system called "Mega Damage" to account for the huge power of supernatural and super-technological weaponry.
 A single point of Mega Damage is enough to blow a car or small building into smithereens.
 Many starting characters can do several dice of Mega Damage per attack.
 The rules take time to explain what happens when that sort of thing hits an unarmored human; about the best you can hope is that it just winged you and severed a limb instead of killing you outright.